pre63/pbn/content/spotnews24.com/articles/ais-energy-hunger-pacific-northwests-grid-under-st.md

 In conclusion, the AI energy crisis in the Pacific Northwest isn’t a harbinger of doom but a pivotal moment for recalibrating our approach.
 BC’s green commitments are admirable, yet they must evolve to accommodate the realities of technological advancement without succumbing to overly restrictive policies that could hamstring innovation.
 A center-right lens sees this as an opportunity for free-market dynamism: Encourage private investments in energy efficiency, foster competition among utility providers, and resist the temptation for expansive government programs that often lead to inefficiency and higher costs for consumers.

-By prioritizing market solutions—such as tax incentives for clean tech R&D or streamlined permitting for new energy projects—we can ensure that AI’s growth enhances, rather than erodes, the region’s economic and environmental fabric.
-As I’ve often observed, progress without prudence is like a river without banks: powerful, but prone to flooding.
-Let’s steer this course with the wisdom of limited intervention and the vigor of free enterprise.

 Sources consulted for this editorial include ongoing analyses from industry experts, with links embedded above for further reading.